LucianoCirino/MHWI_AmmoCrafter/README.md

 - PS4 Controller or Keyboard & Mouse

 ## Installation
-Simply download the main branch of the repository, <> code -> download zip
+Simply download the main branch of this repository (zip).

 ## Configuration
 Open the "MHWI_AmmoCrafter.ahk" file and set your settings under the "Custom Settings" section of the script.
 You must rerun script to apply changes.